alienfast/dry-config/README.md

 # dry-config

-Simple base class for DRY configurations configurations that can be loaded from multiple overriding yml files.
+Simple base class for DRY inheritable configurations that can be loaded from multiple overriding yml files.

 Sample uses include environment based e.g. `development, test, production` and multi-domain white label configurations.

 A programmatic seed configuration may be specified, as well as the ability to load one to many overriding configuration files.

+Results may be re-written to an output file, useful for compiling static fils for other processes such as `docker-compose.yml`.

 The [elastic-beanstalk gem](https://github.com/alienfast/elastic-beanstalk) is a real world example that utilized `Dry::Config::Base`.